Home News Chillicothe City Arborist Position Closer to Being Filled

 Payne explains the city arborist position.

 Members of the Chillicothe Tree Commission moved two ornamental upright Beech trees from in front of Memorial Armory to the park entrance, as Yoctangee Park renovation started up.
-One could not be kept upright and was moved to Manor Park.
+One could not be kept upright and was moved to Manor Park on the hilltop.

 A glitch was found when digging a hole for one of the trees – a decayed water line.
 The commission mentioned that OUPS (Ohio Utility Protection Service – required by state law to be notified for construction digging) does not identify utility lines on private property.